DuckyBoi-XD/Python-Learn-Gamble/README.md

 deck.
 These games are more difficult because I would need to create a computor player or an AI or the player to verse (for make it connect to real life people but I ain't that good).

 I have reserched into my next game where I'm going to add common casino games.
 I also need to figure out how to use pygame and pygbag.

+I have concluded my reaserch to figure out a key part of my game.
+Due to me writing in python, I couldn't easily make my game for a website because pythons is more fit for desktop and terminals games.
+This caused me to think long and hard about what I was going to do.
+I decided tha t I should learn how to code in all, Javascript, html and css.
+This is so I can create my project on the web and design each function exactly how I want it.
+I want to create a game which includes the popular gambaling.
+I also wanted to try make this game high quality but I might rush things os I just want to take my time.